 Progent's SIP integration consultants can assist you to plan, deploy and troubleshoot your SIP infrastructure to support Cisco's SIP-based VoIP phones and video phones, SIP gateways and trunking, SIP conferencing, SIP proxies, and Cisco Unified Border Element (CUBE).
 To learn more about Progent's consulting services for SIP trunks and the Cisco CUBE session border controller, see SIP and CUBE infrastructure solutions: SIP trunks and Cisco CUBE integration expertise.

 To see additional details about Progent's engineering support for Cisco technology, select a topic:

-If you wish to ask Progent about consulting assistance for Cisco products, phone 1-800-993-9400 or refer to Contact Progent.
+In order to ask Progent about professional expertise for Cisco products, phone 1-800-993-9400 or refer to Contact Progent.